ErpNetDocs/tech/advanced/calculated-attributes/operators/count.md

 > [!NOTE]
 >
-> The repository of the attribute is *Crm.Sales.SalesOrders*
+> The repository of the attribute is Crm.Sales.SalesOrders.

-If we want to expand the example and get the number of lines with quantity greater than or equal to 10, <br> the following attribute would do the job:
+If you want to expand the example and get the number of lines with quantity greater than or equal to 10, <br> the following attribute would do the job:

 ```
 10: COUNT EXP:20